 A publication of the Archaeological Institute of America

-The artifacts from City Hall Park come from various contexts, some in association with architectural or burial features, some from trash deposits.
+The artifacts from New York's City Hall Park come from various contexts, some in association with architectural or burial features, some from trash deposits.

 Trash deposits are discrete, closed-context refuse pits, often referred to as middens.
 Twenty-six such deposits of varying size were found throughout City Hall Park.
 They date to the mid to late eighteenth century and reflect the heaviest period of occupation of the site and the intensification of its connection with the growing city.
 It was during this period that the Commons housed the Almshouse, Bridewell, Gaol, and British Barracks.
 During the Revolutionary War, American prisoners-of-war added to the already over-crowded conditions of civilian residents of the Commons.
 Also, from mid-century on, the population density around the Commons increased as residential neighborhoods developed to the east and west.